 - 1. Conduct an experiment to illustrate soil erosion by water.
 Take photographs or make a drawing of the soil before and after your experiment, and make a poster showing your results.
 Present your poster to your counselor. - 2.
 Perform an experiment to determine the effect of an oil spill on land.
 Discuss your conclusions with your counselor. - 3.
 Photograph an area affected by erosion.
 Share your photographs with your counselor and discuss why the area has eroded and what might be done to help alleviate the erosion. - e.
-Endangered Species preserve it, and how many individual organisms are left in the wild.
-Prepare a 100-word report about the organism, including a drawing.
-Present your report to your patrol or troop.
+Endangered Species - Do research on one endangered species found in your state.
+Find out what its natural habitat is, why it is endangered, what is being done to preserve it, and how many individual organisms are left in the wild.
+Prepare a 100-word report